Data-driven control of input saturated systems: a LMI-based approach

 Let us consider the open-loop unstable linear system already introduced in Section~\ref{sec:numerical}, considering the same experimental conditions described before but varying the length $T$ of the available datasets or changing the noise level.
 Moreover, let us consider the same performance index used in \cite{Bre:23}, namely

-comparing the solution to \eqref{eq:DoA_optimization} of a (direct or indirect) data-driven approach with the \textquotedblleft oracle\textquotedblright \ solution $\alpha^{\star}$, obtained by solving the model-based problem with the true system matrices in \eqref{eq:oracle}.\\ We firstly impose $\eta=1$ (i.e., not particularly constraining the convergence speed), obtaining the results reported in \figurename{~\ref{fig:eta_1}}.
-From the latter, it is clear that, while for large noise and small datasets the direct and indirect solutions are similar, when the noise is small or the dataset becomes large, the direct strategy returns a solution that does not converge to the oracle one.
-Such a behavior stems from the SDP solver encountering numerical problems\footnote{The solution of the problem is often inaccurate.} when using the direct approach, ultimately leading the direct estimate of the origin's basin of attraction $\mathcal{E}(Q,1)$ to be a strict subset of the one returned by the oracle, which almost coincides to the one returned by the indirect strategy (see \figurename{~\ref{fig:DoA}}).
-Hence, the numerical issues limit the maximum size of the estimated ellipsoid while, as also shown in \figurename{~\ref{fig:DoA}}, they do not affect the ellipsoid orientation.\\ By reducing $\eta$ to $0.995$, thus imposing a faster convergence speed, the numerical issues are nonetheless resolved, leading the direct approach to be completely equivalent to the indirect one, independently of the noise level and of dataset dimension (see \figurename{~\ref{fig:eta_0995}}).\\ Comparing the complexity of the SDPs in the direct and indirect cases, it is worth to point out that going \textquotedblleft direct\textquotedblright \ increases the complexity of the LMI-based problem to be solved.
+comparing the solution to \eqref{eq:DoA_optimization} with the \textquotedblleft oracle\textquotedblright \ solution $\alpha^{\star}$, obtained by solving the model-based problem with the true system matrices in \eqref{eq:oracle}.\\ We firstly impose $\eta=1$ (i.e., not particularly constraining the convergence speed), obtaining the results reported in \figurename{~\ref{fig:eta_1}}.
+From the latter, it is clear that, while for large noise and small datasets the DD and IB solutions are similar, when the noise is small or the dataset becomes large, the DD strategy returns a solution that does not converge to the oracle one.
+Such a behavior stems from the SDP solver encountering numerical problems\footnote{The solution of the problem is often inaccurate.} when data directly appears in the LMIs, ultimately leading the DD estimate of the origin's basin of attraction $\mathcal{E}(Q,1)$ to be a strict subset of the one returned by the oracle, which almost coincides to the one returned by the IB strategy (see \figurename{~\ref{fig:DoA}}).
+Hence, the numerical issues limit the maximum size of the estimated ellipsoid while, as also shown in \figurename{~\ref{fig:DoA}}, they do not affect the ellipsoid orientation.
+By reducing $\eta$ to $0.995$, thus imposing a faster convergence speed, the numerical issues are nonetheless resolved, leading the DD approach results to be completely equivalent to the IB ones, independently of the noise level and of dataset dimension (see \figurename{~\ref{fig:eta_0995}}).\\ Comparing the complexity of the SDPs of the two approaches, it is worth to point out that resorting to the DD strategy increases the complexity of the LMI-based problem to be solved.